-We account for certain warrants that do not meet the criteria for equity treatment in accordance with the guidance contained in ASC 815 "Derivatives and Hedging" whereby under that provision these warrants must be recorded as a liability.
-Accordingly, we classified these warrant instruments as a liability at fair value and adjusts the instruments to fair value at each reporting period.
-The liability will be re-measured at each balance sheet date until the warrants are exercised or expire, and any change in fair value will be recognized in our statement of operations.
-The fair value of these warrants are estimated using the Monte Carlo simulation model.
+The Company accounts for the warrants issued in March 2022 and April 2023, in accordance with the guidance contained in ASC 815 "Derivatives and Hedging" whereby under that provision these warrants do not meet the criteria for equity treatment and must be recorded as a liability.
+Accordingly, the Company classifies these warrant instruments as a liability at fair value and adjusts the instruments to fair value at each reporting period.
+This liability is re-measured at each balance sheet date until the warrants are exercised or expire, and any change in fair value will be recognized in the Company's statement of operations.
+The fair value of these warrants are estimated using a Monte Carlo simulation model.
 Such warrant classification is also subject to re-evaluation at each reporting period.